truenas/charts/docs/common/values/certificates.md

     certPath: /some/path/in/the/container/crt.key
     # Optional, If populated, it will mount the private key in the container's path
     keyPath: /some/path/in/the/container/key.key
-    # Optional, Allow the use of revoked certs, even if is not allowed globally
-    useRevoked: false
-    # Optional, Allow the use of expired certs, even if is not allowed globally
-    useExpired: false
 ```

 ---